lspitzner/exference-paper/README.md

 you do not, so do not be discouraged.
 Basically it means that changes made to the exference-core subtree should be separated from other changes.
 In contrast to submodules it is not necessary to `update` or `init`.

+## Trivia

+* The author did not learn about the term "entailment" until after implementing the respective part of the algorithm.